mimblewimble/grin/doc/contracts.md

 TODO still WIP, mostly ability for Alice to check `x*G` is what is locked on the other chain.
 Check this would work on Ethereum (pubkey derivation).

-Alice has grins and Bob has bitcoins.
+Alice has grins and Bob has ether.
 They would like to swap.
-We assume that Bob built an output on the Bitcoin blockchain that can be spent either by Alice if she learns about a hash pre-image `x`, or by Bob after time `Tb`.
+We assume Bob has a contract on the Ethereum blockchain that allows withdrawal either by Alice if she learns a hash pre-image `x`, or by Bob after time `Tb`.
 Alice is ready to send her grins to Bob if he reveals `x`.
+In this setup, we consider public key derivation `x*G` to be our hash function.

 First, Alice sends her grins to a multiparty timelock contract with a refund time `Ta < Tb`.
 To send the 2-of-2 output to Bob and execute the swap, Alice